 Before we even begin on-page optimisation, we need to decide on how we will setup our website.
 This could be where to host our site, what country domain, to use SSL or not, keyword and competitive research etc.

-When selecting keywords for the local pack, you should look at 3 main criterias in the following order:
+When selecting keywords for the local pack, you should look at 3 main criteria in the following order:

 - Local Pack Keyword – The keyword must bring up the local pack.
-This can either be checked manually in Google or using a tool such as SEMRush.
+This can either be checked manually in Google or use a tool such as SEMRush.